Trow-Registry/trow/DEVELOPING.md

 ## sqlx setup

 To develop, build and test Trow, an sqlx development database is required.
+First install sqlx-cli: `cargo install sqlx-cli`.
-The TL;DR is `mkdir -p target && cargo sqlx database setup`, more information can be found at
+Then the TL;DR is `mkdir -p target && cargo sqlx database setup`, more information can be found at
 <https://github.com/launchbadge/sqlx/blob/main/sqlx-cli/README.md>.

 ## Using Docker/Podman